 Have you heard the phrase:”Hire for character and train for skills”?
 Let me explain what I have discovered on the problem of “Train or replace?”

 I personally have trained and/or hired many hundreds of people in China with great success.
-In training I have noticed a distinct gap in my success.
+In training I have noticed a discernible gap in my success.
 When I train skills, things go well if I have teachable workers.
 When I train for character, I see virtually no change at all.
 The first gap in character is usually teachability.

 Train or Replace Solved by Knowing Who is Teachable